Sam Ellis (songwriter)

-Sam Ellis (born September 19, 1987) is a Canadian songwriter and record producer based in Nashville, Tennessee.
+Sam Mackenzie Ellis (born September 19, 1987) is a Canadian songwriter and record producer based in Nashville, Tennessee.

 Biography

 In 2012, Ellis signed to Universal Music Publishing Group.
 He co-wrote Martina McBride's single "Just Around the Corner" which became the official anthem for the 'Band Against Cancer: The Sarah Cannan Tour'.
 "Somewhere In the Country", co-written and produced with Canadian country music artist Tebey, peaked at #11 on the Canadian Radio Airplay chart and was the most played Canadian country song on country radio in 2012.
 His songwriting credits also include cuts with Thomas Rhett, Jacob Sartorius, Hearts & Colors, Hunter Hayes, Kane Brown, and Martina McBride.

 Songwriting credits

 Songs written or co-written by Sam Ellis.